stho32/CloudRemoteControl/README.md

 ## Scenario running example

 - the master tells the "mysql" instance to actually install mysql
-- after receiving the "success" message from the mysql instance the master tells the mysql instance to download a git repository and provision the database with the sql files that are
+- after receiving the "success" message from the mysql instance the master tells the mysql instance to download a git repository and provision the database with the sql files that are needed to create the tables and insert some testing data
 - the master sends to all instances their respective public ip addresses so they can modify their host files
 - the master now tells the web-server to download another git repository and to set up an apache to host the php parts of the contained solution
 - the master sends a file to the web-server which will work as a configuration file.